-Keep in mind that an RFE is not a denial of the application, and does not mean that a denial of your application is imminent or inevitable.
-It simply means that the reviewing officer has determined that, in his/her opinion, the application was either lacking the required evidence or that more information is needed to make a final determination.
+Keep in mind that this is not a denial of the application and does not mean that a denial of your application is imminent or inevitable.
+It simply means that the reviewing officer has determined that, in their opinion, the application was either lacking the required evidence or that more information is needed to make a final determination.
 An O1 Visa Approval After RFE is possible.
-While the reviewing officer strives to complete an evaluation of an application in accordance with the law, they are also human and make mistakes.
-We have received RFEs that request information or documents that were provided in the original application, or misrepresent the requirements of the law.
-Though an RFE does not mean a denial of the application, it will result in a delay of the application’s processing and will require additional work and expense.
+While the reviewing officer strives to evaluate an application following the law, they are also human and make mistakes.
+We have received RFEs that request information or documents provided in the original application or misrepresent the law requirements.
+Though an RFE does not mean a denial of the application, it will delay the application’s processing and require additional work and expense.
 A careful response is required to get the application approved.

 What Are My Options for Submitting a Response?